opennaslab/kubespider/README.md

 * For how to implement a download provider for download software, please see [link](./docs/en/contribute/implement_download_provider_cn.md).
 * For how to develop chrome extension webhook, please see [link](./docs/zh/contribute/develop_chrome_extension.md).
 * For how to implement other webhook trigger tools, please see [link](./docs/zh/user_guide/api_docs/README.md).

+If you want to participate more in the community, welcome to join our [Telegram developer group](https://t.me/+RR09tPuCvI9iNTc1).

 ## ❤️ Sponsor
 Thanks to the following companies for sponsoring development tools, the ranking is not in any particular order: